Pawix5k/Manki/README.md

 ## How to use it?

 Create new decks, create new cards, edit them and delete them and above all, learn them.
-SRS algorithm role is to show you new and difficult to learn cards frequently, and gradually as you assimilate it, show it less and less frequent.
+SRS algorithm role is to show you new and difficult to learn cards frequently, and gradually as you assimilate the contents of the card, show it less and less frequent.

 ![Manki Diagram](img/dark-no-bg.png#gh-dark-mode-only)
 ![Manki Diagram](img/light-no-bg.png#gh-light-mode-only)